 Take Over Day

-Kids across England, Scotland and Wales take over museums on Takeover Day and Taking Over Museums Day.
+The countdown has started for 2014 as kids across England and Wales take over museums on Takeover Day and Taking Over Museums Day.

-Museums all over the UK let children take over in a series of exciting events in November 2013.
-This year there were specific projects happening in England, Scotland and Wales in over 160 museums, galleries and heritage sites.
-Takeover Day is an annual event offering children and young people across the country the chance to work alongside adults and get involved in decision-making.
+Last year museums all over the UK let children take over in a series of exciting events in November 2013.
+There were specific projects happening in England, Scotland and Wales in over 160 museums, galleries and heritage sites.
 Read more…